Lou Henry Hoover: Early life and education

-Lou Henry was born in Waterloo, Iowa, to Florence Ida (née Weed) and Charles Delano Henry, who was a banker by trade.
-She was the older of two daughters, raised first in Waterloo, and later in the California towns of Whittier and Monterey.
-She was proficient in school, receiving a traditional education so she could become a teacher.
-While she was a child, Lou's father educated her in outdoorsmanship, and she learned to camp, shoot, and ride.
+Lou Henry was born in Waterloo, Iowa, on March 29, 1874.
+Her mother was Florence Ida (née Weed), a former schoolteacher, and her father was Charles Delano Henry, a banker.
+She was the older of two daughters, raised in Waterloo before moving to Texas, Kansas, and California.
+Most of her childhood was spent in the California towns of Whittier and Monterey.
+While she was a child, her father educated her in outdoorsmanship, and she learned to camp and ride.
 She took up sports, including baseball, basketball, and archery.
-Her parents also taught her other practical skills, such as bookkeeping and sewing.
-Her family was nominally Episcopalian, but they were close to the local Quaker community.
+Her parents taught her other practical skills, such as bookkeeping and sewing.
+Her family was nominally Episcopalian, but Lou sometimes attended Quaker services.

-Henry began her postsecondary schooling at the Los Angeles Normal School (now the University of California, Los Angeles).
-She then transferred to San Jose Normal School (now San José State University), from which she obtained a teaching credential in 1893.
-After graduation, she took a job at her father's bank in addition to working as a substitute teacher.
+As a child, Henry attended Bailey Street School in Whittier until 1890.
+She was well-liked in school, known for the science and literature clubs she organized and for her tendency to ignore gender norms by engaging in athletics and outdoor activities.
+When she was ten, she was the editor of her school newspaper.
+She began her postsecondary schooling at the Los Angeles Normal School (now the University of California, Los Angeles).
+While in Los Angeles, she was a member of the school's Dickens Club that studied and collected specimens of plants and animals.
+She later transferred to San José Normal School (now San José State University), obtaining a teaching credential in 1893.
+She took a serious interest in politics during her college years; she joined the Republican Party based on its progressive platform, and she strongly supported women's suffrage.

+After her graduation in 1893, Henry took a job at her father's bank as well as working as a substitute teacher.
 The following year, she attended a lecture by geologist John Casper Branner.
 Fascinated by the subject, she enrolled in Branner's program at Stanford University to pursue a degree in geology.
 It was there that Branner introduced her to her future husband, Herbert Hoover, who was then a senior.
-The two became friends, and the friendship evolved into a courtship.
+They bonded over their shared Iowa heritage and their common interests in science and outdoorsmanship, and their friendship developed into a courtship.
 She studied geology with the intention of doing field work, but she and Branner were unable to find any employers willing to accept a female geologist.
-She was the school’s only female geology major at the time, and in 1898, she became the first woman to receive a bachelor's degree in geology from Stanford.
+She maintained her interest in sports while at Stanford, serving as president of the Stanford Women's Athletic Club in her final year.
+In 1898, Hoover became the first woman to receive a bachelor's degree in geology from Stanford, and she was one of the first women in the United States to hold such a degree.
+She continued to work with Branner, conducting research on his behalf and requesting geological samples for Stanford's collection.
+Branner credited her with making it one of the largest collections in the world.
+After graduating, Henry volunteered with the Red Cross to support American soldiers during the Spanish–American War.